What Causes Vein Disease?

 - Bleeding and skin changes with eventual ulceration

 Prolonged sitting and or standing should be avoided.
-If you have a standing profession or if you find yourself standing for an extended amount of time, shift your weight from leg to leg or wear compression hose.
+If you have a standing profession or if you find yourself standing for an extended amount of time, shift your weight from leg to leg or wear compression hose (stockings for varicose veins).
 When sitting for more than 30 minutes, try to elevate the legs above heart level.
 If that is not possible, stand up and walk around for a few minutes before sitting again.
 Also, consider the use of compression hose.

 FREQUENTLY ASKED QUESTIONS